dy2zyx/Rec_Sys_Diversity_Study/README.md

 #### Experimental evaluations

 For each of the 3 datasets and for each of the 7 recommenders, we created a script to run the experiments.
-The 'generate_candidates_{dataset_name}.py' script is used to generate, for each recommender and each dataset, a dictionary that stores "user -> list of condidate items (with predicted accuracy scores)".
-This is the input for our diversity study.
+The 'generate_candidates_{dataset_name}.py' scripts are used to generate, for each recommender system and each dataset, a dictionary that stores "user -> list of condidate items (with predicted accuracy scores)".
+These generated candidates are then used by the 'run_{dataset_name}.py' scripts for running the greedy post-processing diversification optimization.

 ### Run the exprimentations